The Scriptures

 The Person and Work of Christ

 We believe in the deity of the Lord Jesus Christ.
-He is very God, the express image of the Father, who, without ceasing to be God, became man in order that He might reveal God and redeem sinful man ( John 1:18; Col 1:15).
+He is God, the express image of the Father, through whom all things were created.
+Jesus, without ceasing to be God, became man in order that He might reveal God and redeem sinful man (John 1:18; Col 1:15).
 We believe that God the Son became incarnate in the person of Jesus Christ; that He was conceived of the Holy Spirit and was born of the virgin Mary; that He is truly God and truly man; that He lived a perfect, sinless life; that all His teachings and utterances are true (Isa 7:14; Matt 1:23).
 We believe that the Lord Jesus Christ died on the cross for all mankind (1 John 2:2) as a representative and substitutionary sacrifice (Isa 53:5-6).
-We hold that His death is effectual for all who believe (John 1:12; Acts 16:31); that our justification is grounded in the shedding of His blood (Rom 5:9; Eph 1:7); and that it is attested by His literal, physical resurrection from the dead (Matt 28:6; 1 Pet 1:3).
+We hold that His death is effectual for all who believe that our justification is grounded in the shedding of His blood (John 1:12; Acts 16:31;Rom 5:9; Eph 1:7); and that His death is attested by His literal, physical resurrection from the dead (Matt 28:6; 1 Pet 1:3).
 We believe that the Lord Jesus Christ ascended to Heaven in His glorified body (Acts 1:9-10) and is now seated at the right hand of God as our High Priest and Advocate (Rom 8:34; Heb 7:25).

 The Person and Work of the Holy Spirit

 We believe in the deity (Acts 5:3-4) and the personality of the Holy Spirit.
 We believe that the Holy Spirit convicts the world of sin, righteousness, and judgment (John 16:8-11).
 He regenerates sinners (Titus 3:5) and indwells believers (Rom 8:9).
-He is the agent by whom Christbaptizes all believers into His body (1 Cor 12:12-14).
-We believe that the Holy Spirit gives gifts to each member of the body of Christ (1 Cor 12:11).
-The Son of God sovereignly assigns the place of the ministry of the gifts in the body, and the Father provides the energy in the outworking of the gifts (1 Cor 12:4-6).
-Each believer is to exercise his spiritual gift(s) for the common good to the building up of the body of Christ (Eph 4:11-16).
-We believe that the gift of speaking in tongues, which was a sign to the nation of Israel, and the other sign gifts gradually ceased as the New Testament was completed and its authority was established (1 Cor 13:8; 14:21-22; 2 Cor 12:12; Heb 2:4).
-We believe that God can still heal, if He chooses, but believers cannot expect to be healed or delivered from every ailment.
+He is the agent by whom Christ baptizes all believers into His body (1 Cor 12:12-14).
+We believe that the Holy Spirit gives spiritual gifts to each member of the body of Christ (1 Cor 12:11).

 Man

-We believe that man came into being by direct creation of God and that man is made in the image and likeness of God (Gen 1:26-27; 2:7).
+We believe that man came into being by direct creation of God and that man is made in the image and likeness of God.
+He purposefully created humans male and female.
+Therefore, biological gender is fixed and determined by God, not individual choice (Gen 1:26-27; 2:7).

 Sin

-We believe that the human race sinned in Adam (Rom 5:12), that sin is universal in man (Rom 3:23).
-We believe that man inherited a sinful nature (Ps 51:5), that he became alienated from God (Col 1:21), that he became totally depraved, and that of himself, he is utterly unable to remedy his lost estate (Eph 2:1-5, 12).
-We believe that all men are guilty and in a lost condition apart from Christ (Rom 2:1; 3:10-18).
+We believe the human race sinned in Adam (Rom 5:12), and sin is universal in man (Rom 3:23).
+We believe that man inherited a body of sinful flesh (Ps 51:5), that he became alienated from God (Col 1:21), that he became spiritually dead, and that of himself, he is utterly unable to remedy his lost estate (Eph 2:1-5, 12).
+We believe that all men are guilty and in a lost condition apart from Christ (Rom 2:1; 3:10-18; 8:3).

 Salvation